Universe of The Legend of Zelda: 2D world design

 Miyamoto and Tezuka started working on The Legend of Zelda during the development of Super Mario Bros.
+(1985).
 Initially, the game did not feature an overworld.
-In Hyrule Historia, Miyamoto said that Nintendo aimed to develop a launch title for the Famicon Disk System.
+In Hyrule Historia, Miyamoto said that Nintendo aimed to develop a launch title for the Famicom Disk System.
 An early game was initially designed to make use of the Disk System's ability to rewrite data, allowing players to create dungeons and explore other players' creations.
-He explained: "We made a one-player game with dungeons under mountains that surrounded Death Mountain, but we couldn't shake that.
-"I want to play above ground, too!" feeling, so we added forests and lakes, and eventually Hyrule Field".
+He explained: "We made a one-player game with dungeons under mountains that surrounded Death Mountain, but we couldn't shake that "I want to play above ground, too!" feeling, so we added forests and lakes, and eventually Hyrule Field".

 The first specifications were drawn up on a whiteboard by Miyamoto and then copied onto a document on 1 February 1985.
-The document detailed early concepts for items and enemies that would later feature in the game, such as a compass, bows and arrows and a boomerang, and "Hakkai" an early name given to Ganon.
+The document detailed early concepts for items and enemies that would later feature in the game, such as a compass, bows and arrows and a boomerang, and "Hakkai", an early name given to Ganon.
 This was developed into rough sketches for various items and enemies within the following two weeks.
 The name for the game had not yet been decided, so the title was simply labelled "Adventure".
 Long paper was used to create the first land map of Hyrule, which was developed by Tezuka and Miyamoto sitting side by side and drawing together.
 Miyamoto said that the name "Hyrule" seemed like the perfect choice during a discussion to find a name for a high-fantasy region.
 In Japan, The Legend of Zelda game was released as The Hyrule Fantasy, which was almost chosen as the name for the entire franchise, but was dropped after the first game.
-Miyamoto said this could have been due to the name being too similar to Final Fantasy, which was released soon afterwards.
+Miyamoto said this could have been due to the name being too similar to Final Fantasy, which was released in December 1987.